SMART: Shot-Aware Multimodal Video Moment Retrieval with Audio-Enhanced MLLM: Introduction

 \IEEEPARstart{W}{ith} the rapid growth of video content shared and created on the internet and social media, the ability to efficiently analyze such content has become increasingly important.
 One key task in this domain is {\bf moment retrieval}---the process of identifying the specific temporal segment within a video that best corresponds to a given natural language query.
 This task is fundamental to a wide range of applications, including video summarization, content recommendation, security surveillance, and event localization.
 It has emerged as a prominent area of research due to its practical importance and inherent complexity.

 Current moment retrieval methods can be broadly categorized into two main classes: traditional approaches~\cite{lei2021detecting, moon2024CGDETR, zeng2024UniMD},~\cite{snoek2007learned},~\cite{chen2023cross} and approaches that leverage Multimodal Large Language Models (MLLM)~\cite{jin2024efficientmllm, li2024surveybenchmarksmultimodallarge}.
-As shown in Figure~\ref{fig:teaser}a, traditional approaches typically adopt Transformer-based architectures with task-specific prediction heads.
+As shown in Figure~\ref{fig:teaser}(a), traditional approaches typically adopt Transformer-based architectures with task-specific prediction heads.
 These methods often rely on low-level visual features and are tailored to specific tasks, which limits their ability to generalize and capture high-level semantics.
-In contrast, recent studies~\cite{wang2024VideoAgent, liu2024contextenhancedvideomomentretrieval, lu2024llava, meinardus2024Mr.Blip, zhu2005insightvideo} have explored the use of MLLM to enhance semantic understanding for moment retrieval tasks.
-However, as illustrated in Figure~\ref{fig:teaser}b, these methods typically rely solely on visual information, overlooking the audio modality, which is crucial for capturing the full context of natural videos.
+In contrast, recent studies~\cite{wang2024VideoAgent, liu2024LMR, lu2024llava, meinardus2024Mr.Blip, zhu2005insightvideo} have explored the use of MLLM to enhance semantic understanding for moment retrieval tasks.
+However, as illustrated in Figure~\ref{fig:teaser}(b), these methods typically rely solely on visual information and overlook the audio modality, which can provide complementary evidence and is particularly beneficial for queries involving sound or temporal continuity.
 For example, retrieving the moment for the query {\em ``a woman is holding a camera and talking''} requires not only visual identification but also speech detection.
 Similarly, the sound of a siren is often key to identifying moments involving passing vehicles.
-Without audio, models risk misalignment between the natural language query and the correct video segment, as they rely solely on visual information to interpret temporal context.
+Without audio, models may miss complementary cues that are helpful for temporally ambiguous queries.
 This unimodal assumption poses challenges, especially when temporal grounding depends on acoustic cues or joint audio-visual signals.

 LLMs often face challenges when handling long input sequences, which restricts the amount of video content they can effectively process and leads to high memory and computational demands.
 As a result, they may fail to capture the complete and nuanced temporal context spread across extended video sequences, which is essential for accurately identifying and retrieving the segments that align closely with a given natural language query.
 The inefficiency in handling long sequences also poses a major scalability challenge, especially in real-world applications where videos are lengthy and complex.
 These constraints reduce their capacity to capture rich, multimodal temporal context, thus limiting their effectiveness in tasks that require precise and robust video understanding and moment retrieval.